LaFosseAcademy/barts_training/session_notes/module_1_session_notes.md

 We'll also be recording the training so you'll have access to revisit this session at a later date if there's anything specific you want to recap.

+Effectively, this morning we'll be attempting to answer 4 key questions:

+1. how should I manually interact with raw data in order to extract information?
+2. how can I pull information from several sources to getter wider context to data?
+3. how can I summarise large datasets when data is evolving and the insight I need is frequently changing?
+4. how can I access the right information and choose the right visualisation to convey the information needed?

 ### The Training

 Ok, let's get into it then!